agarwalbhargavi/KV-Nexus/README.md

 Once both the frontend and backend are set up, the project will be accessible on the defined local port.

-## 🛠 How to Contribute?

-Contributing to GGSOC'2024 EXT is a rewarding experience that allows you to sharpen your skills, gain practical experience, and make meaningful contributions to real-world projects.
-Here's how you can get involved:

-- **Coding**: Contribute code to existing projects or propose new projects to work on.
-Whether you're a frontend developer, backend developer, or full-stack developer, there's a place for you to contribute your expertise.
-- **Documentation**: Improve project documentation, write tutorials, or create developer guides to help others understand and contribute to the project more effectively.
-- **Testing**: Help ensure the quality and reliability of our projects by testing new features, identifying bugs, and providing feedback on improvements.
-- **Design**: If you have a knack for design, contribute your skills to create user-friendly interfaces, design project logos, or enhance the overall visual appeal of our projects.

 ## 🔄 Submitting a Pull Request

 To submit your contributions, follow these steps: